Sonali Dev

-Sonali Dev is an Indian American writer of contemporary romance novels.
+Sonali Dev (born c.
+1972) is an Indian American writer of contemporary romance novels.

-Life

-Dev was born in around 1972.
-She spent the beginning of her life on the west coast of India in the city of Mumbai.
-She moved to the United States around 2006 after marrying her husband, Manoj Thatte, and she has expressed great satisfaction with this arranged union.
+Early life, family and education

+Dev's early life was spent in Mumbai.

 Career

-While in Mumbai, Dev wrote some Bollywood scripts but these did not progress from the development phase.
-She began writing romance genre novels in 2010, inspired after reading the work of Catherine Coulter and realising the genre's similarity to Bollywood movie themes.
+While in Mumbai, Dev wrote some Bollywood scripts, but these did not progress from the development phase.
+She began writing romance novels in 2010, inspired after reading the work of Catherine Coulter and realising the genre's similarity to Bollywood movie themes.

 Dev experienced racial discrimination from multiple publishing companies because the protagonists in her novels are of Indian descent, and she is writing these diverse characters in the romance genre.

-A Bollywood Affair, Dev's first novel, was published in 2014 by Kensington Publishing Company and was shortlisted for the RITA Award by the Romance Writers of America.
+A Bollywood Affair, Dev's first novel, was published in 2014 by Kensington Publishing Company and was shortlisted for the RITA Award by the Romance Writers of America (RWA).
+The novel was placed on the American Library Association Reference and User Services Association's Reading List for 2015.

-In 2018, Dev provided the Librarian's Day keynote speech at the annual Romance Writers of America (RWA) conference.
+In 2018, Dev provided the Librarian's Day keynote speech at RWA's annual conference.

-As of 2019, Dev resided in Naperville, Illinois, and has participated in multiple local events put on by the town.

 Themes

-Dev commonly blends American and Indian cultures in her works, often with an emphasis on the popular Bollywood style.
+Dev commonly blends American and Indian cultures in her works, often with an emphasis on Bollywood style.
 Her characters come from a variety of backgrounds and fall all along the spectrum of wealth.
 Some of her characters experience discrimination due to their race, gender, and culture.

 In Dev's first published novel, she addresses the issue of child marriage.
 Dev has been clear that in her opinion, that there is a difference between child marriages and arranged marriages.
 Characters within Dev's novels often deal with the pressures of family and tradition, as well as how society can react to people with mental illness and fame.

 Her novel, Pride, Prejudice, and Other Flavors, is a mash up of Dev's normal Bollywood themes and Jane Austen's classic novel Pride and Prejudice.

+Personal life

+Dev relocated to the US around 2006 after marrying her husband, Manoj Thatte, as an arranged marriage, with which she has expressed great satisfaction.

+As of 2019, Dev resided in Naperville, Illinois, where she has participated in multiple local events arranged by the city.